 USEPA Method 19, Determination of Sulfur Dioxide Removal Efficiency and Particulate Matter, Sulfur Dioxide, and Nitrogen Oxide Emission Rates, was used to calculate a fuel specific F factor to calculate pollutant emission rates.
-A fuel sample was collected during testing and analyzed by to obtain hydrocarbons, non-hydrocarbon, and heating value of the natural gas sample.
-The results were used to calculate F_w and F_d factors (ratios of combustion gas volumes to heat inputs) using USEPA Method 19 Equations 19-13, 19-14, and 19-15.
-This F_d factor was then used to calculate the emission flow rate with the corresponding equation presented in Figure 4-3.
+A fuel sample was collected during testing and analyzed to measure hydrocarbons, non-hydrocarbon, heating value, and other properties.
+The results were used to calculate $F_w$ and $F_d$ factors (ratios of combustion gas volumes to heat inputs) using USEPA Method 19 Equations 19-13, 19-14, and 19-15.
+The $F_d$ factor was used to calculate the emission flow rate with the corresponding equation presented in Figure 4-3.